-- 3.4.1.1a Within the meaning of article 3.4.1.1, first-year Bachelor students are automatically assigned to and enrolled for all components of the first semester, or, with certain programmes for all components of the entire academic year, by the education administration office of their programme. - 3.4.1.2 In the case of a component with restrictions on the number of participants, participation takes place in order of enrolment.
-For students enrolled in the programme, timely enrolment guarantees placement in the components that form part of the mandatory curriculum of the programme. - 3.4.1.3 Contrary to Article 3.4.1.1, a different enrolment period may apply for certain components, if approved by the Faculty Board.
+- 3.4.1.1 Students must register for the component according to the applicable enrolment protocol.12 Registration is possible up to fourteen calendar days before the start of the component, as stipulated in the Prospectus.
+This means that the student registers for a component in MyStudymap, ticking the activities the student wants to take part in (lecture, tutorial, practical exercise and examination).
+3.4.1.1a Within the meaning of article 3.4.1.1, first-year Bachelor students are automatically assigned to and enrolled for all components of the first semester, or, with certain programmes for all components of the entire academic year, by the education administration office of their programme. - 3.4.1.2 In the case of a component with restrictions on the number of participants, participation takes place in order of enrolment.
+For students enrolled in the programme, timely enrolment guarantees placement in the components that form part of the mandatory curriculum of the programme. - 3.4.1.3 Contrary to Article 3.4.1.1, a different enrolment period may applies to certain components, if approved by the Faculty Board.
 The relevant components and the corresponding enrolment term can be found in the Prospectus. - 3.4.1.4 Students who have not enrolled on time can report to the Education Administration Office of the faculty of which the study programme is part.
 The relevant enrolment protocol lists the circumstances on the basis of which students may be enrolled contrary to Article 3.4.1.1.

-3.4.2 Sitting examinations and constituent examinations
+3.4.2 Sitting examinations and constituent examinations.